 Lung Volume Reduction Surgery (LVRS)

-Certain patients with severe emphysema will benefit from LVRS.
-This surgery is only appropriate for emphysema patients with certain X-ray patterns of emphysema and exercise performance.
-Also, LVRS is only for those without special risks such as:
+Certain patients with severe emphysema — a type of chronic obstructive pulmonary disease (COPD) — will benefit from LVRS.
+This surgery is only appropriate for patients with certain X-ray patterns of emphysema and exercise performance.
+Also, lung volume reduction surgery is only for those without special risks such as:

 The Temple Lung Center is home to one of the nation's most experienced LVRS programs.
-We have treated hundreds of patients with this pulmonary surgery and we participated in the landmark National Emphysema Treatment Trial (NETT), which proved that LVRS definitely helps some patients with severe emphysema.
+We have treated hundreds of patients with this pulmonary surgery.
+We have also participated in the landmark National Emphysema Treatment Trial (NETT), which proved that LVRS definitely helps some patients with severe emphysema.

 After LVRS, most patients breathe more easily and lose that frightening feeling of being unable to take a full deep breath.
 Patients usually can walk farther and faster than before the surgery.
 In general, they have a better quality of life.